Ahoo-Wang/CoApi/README.md

 In Spring Framework 6, a new HTTP client, [Spring6 HTTP Interface](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface), has been introduced.
 This interface allows developers to define HTTP services as Java interfaces using the `@HttpExchange` annotation.

-However, automatic configuration support is not yet provided in the current version, and developers need to implement configurations manually.
+However, the current *Spring* ecosystem does not yet provide support for automatic configuration, and developers need to implement the configuration themselves.

 While the *Spring* ecosystem already has [Spring Cloud OpenFeign](https://github.com/spring-cloud/spring-cloud-openfeign), it lacks support for the reactive programming model.
 To address this, *Spring Cloud OpenFeign* recommends an alternative solution, [feign-reactive](https://github.com/PlaytikaOSS/feign-reactive).
 However, this alternative is currently not actively maintained and does not support Spring Boot 3.2.x.